 Identifying risk is one of the core fundamentals in risk analysis with regards to the preparation of financial information.
-Until 2014, the process followed the COSO (1992) (Committee of Sponsoring Organisations of the Treadway Commission) framework.
-One of the objects was to help ensure that transactions were recorded faithfully in accordance with the related accounting framework so it could provide reasonable assurance regarding the prevention or detection of errors that could have a material impact on the information contained in the consolidated financial statements.
-In 2015, the model was adapted to the new COSO 2013 framework set out in its Internal Control-Integrated Framework report.
+This process follows the COSO 2013 methodological framework (Comittee of Sponsoring Organizations of the Treadway Commission), one of its objectives being to contribute to the transactions carried out are recorded faithfully, in accordance with the corresponding accounting framework providing reasonable security in relation to the prevention or detection of errors that could have a significant impact on the information contained in the consolidated annual accounts.